-Alicja Lesniak joined Next Fifteen Communications Group in July 2011 as non-executive director and Senior Independent Director.
+Alicja Lesniak joined Next 15 Communications Group in July 2011 as non-executive director and Senior Independent Director.
 Alicja chairs the Audit Committee.
-Her other current positions are: non-executive director, Chair of the Audit Committee and Pension Fund Trustee at Channel 4 Television Corporation; non-executive director and member of the Audit, Remuneration and Nominations Committees at SThree plc; and board advisor to the British Standards Institution.
+Her other current positions are: non-executive director, Chair of the Audit Committee and Pension Fund Trustee at Channel 4 Television Corporation; non-executive director; member of the Audit, Remuneration and Nominations Committees at SThree plc; and board advisor to the British Standards Institution.

 Alicja started her career as a Chartered Accountant at Arthur Andersen but rapidly moved into the financial, commercial and operational management of professional service businesses.
 Since 1987 she has worked in the marketing services sector with global companies such as WPP Group plc, J Walter Thompson Group Ltd, Ogilvy & Mather Inc, BBDO Worldwide Inc and Aegis Group plc.
 She has extensive experience of working internationally, including roles based in New York and Paris.